Distributional Reinforcement Learning with Regularized Wasserstein Loss: Experiments

-\paragraph{Hyperparameter settings.} For a fair comparison with QR-DQN, C51 and MMD, we used the same hyperparamters: the number of generated samples $N=200$, Adam optimizer with $\text{lr}=0.00005, \epsilon_{\text{Adam}}=0.01/32$.
-We used a target network to compute the distributional Bellman target, which fits well in the neural Z-fitted iteration framework.
-In addition, we choose number of Sinkhorn iterations $L=10$ and smoothing hyperparameter $\varepsilon=10.0$ in Section~\ref{sec:experiments_performance} as they are not sensitive within a proper interval as demonstrated in Section~\ref{sec:experiments_sensitivity}.
-We choose the unrectified kernel as the cost function, i.e.,$-c=k_\alpha$ and select $\alpha=2$ in $k_\alpha$.
+\textbf{SinkhornDRL Implementation and Hyperparameter Settings.} For a fair comparison with QR-DQN, C51, and MMD-DQN, we use the same hyperparameters: the number of generated samples $N=200$, Adam optimizer with $\text{lr}=0.00005, \epsilon_{\text{Adam}}=0.01/32$.
+In SinkhornDRL, we choose the number of Sinkhorn iterations $L=10$ and smoothing hyperparameter $\varepsilon=10.0$ in Section~\ref{sec:experiments_performance} after conducting sensitivity analysis in Section~\ref{sec:experiments_sensitivity}.
+Guided by the contraction guarantee analyzed in Theorem~\ref{theorem:sinkhorn}, we use \textit{the unrectified kernel}, specifically setting $-c=k_\alpha$ and choosing $\alpha=2$.
+This choice ensures \textit{ our implementation is consistent with the theoretical results regarding the contraction guarantee in Theorem~\ref{theorem:sinkhorn} (3)}.
+We evaluate all algorithms on 55 Atari games, averaging results over three seeds.
+The shade in the learning curves of each game represents the standard deviation.